 When it comes to growing herbs, lemongrass may be one of the most rewarding.
-Its uses span across culinary, medicinal, functional, and even ornamental uses, which makes the lemongrass plant one of the most valuable for your garden.
+Its uses span across culinary, medicinal, functional, and even ornamental uses.
+Here’s how to grow lemongrass and some of the ways you can use it.

 Lemongrass (Cymbopogon citratus) is a versatile herbaceous plant that can be grown to use fresh or dried for culinary use.
 Its oils can be used for Propagating lemongrass stalks to make more plants is easy, and can yield a wonderful garden of beautiful and useful plants.

 Lemongrass plants are easy to grow in the right setting.
 Thankfully, we can create that right setting almost anywhere we are, provided we keep in mind the needs of your lemongrass plant.

 The best hardiness zones for lemongrass are going to be the more temperate climates, like zones 8 and above.
 In these zones, lemongrass can thrive well outdoors, all year around.

 If you live in zones 7 and below, though, you are still in luck!
 Lemongrass would be best grown in pots, so that you can overwinter them indoors when the climate is too cold.

 Lemongrass is a full-sun plant, and needs well-drained soil, with a pH of 6 to 7.
 If you have clay soil in your area, you will want to amend the soil in the planting hole with composted manure before planting.
 This will help the soil drain better, as well as provide food to your plant over time.

 Lemongrass plants should be planted 2 feet apart, as they can grow to be 3-5 feet tall, and quite wide!
 They can be grown in pots, but because they can get quite large, plan on harvesting from and dividing the plant every now and then.